How to Build an Email List For Your Business in 2023

 Testing is a big part of a successful email list, from using different email subject lines to the CTAs you use to get the click, along with how you format your email text, images, and other elements.

 A/B testing allows you to send two different versions of an email to a small portion of your list and see which one performs better.

 Testing can also help implement various email automation through CRM software.

-This could be based on specific triggers that happen after someone takes a particular action as asked for in an email.
+This testing could be based on specific triggers after someone takes a particular action, as requested in an email.

 Most often, this can only be found after testing various elements.

 Measuring The Success Of Your Email Marketing Campaign